seeker142/seeker142.github.io/pages/about.markdown

 permalink: /about/
 ---

-Translation for the web novel of Tensei Shitara Ken Deshita (Tenken), aka "Reincarnated as a Sword".
+Translation for the web novel of Tensei Shitara Ken Deshita (TenKen), aka "Reincarnated as a Sword".

 Translator: Seeker<br>
 Editor: PinkR<br>